IABTechLab/fideslang/implementation.md

 # Privacy Taxonomy Implementation Guidelines

 This document provides technical implementation guidelines related to the Privacy Taxonomy.
 The Privacy Implementation & Accountability Task Force (PIAT) developed the guidelines to support industry adoption of the Privacy Taxonomy.
-The intended audience for this document include product and engineering teams, legal teams, and data governance teams, building technology
+The intended audience for this document include product and engineering teams, legal teams, and data governance teams.

+**These Implementation Guidelines are open for public comment until April 17th, 2025.**

-**Table of Contents**
+## **Table of Contents**

 [1.
 Introduction to the Privacy Taxonomy](#1-introduction-to-the-privacy-taxonomy)